 We are a research group at the MRC Laboratory of Molecular Biology in Cambridge, UK working on improving molecular simulations.

-We aim to use DMS to improve all-atom force fields so they can work across a variety of protein systems, allowing us to answer questions of biological importance involving disordered proteins and disease-associated protein aggregation.
-We also aim to use DMS to develop new force fields at different scales, such as implicit solvent or coarse-grained models, allowing larger systems to be simulated.
 The next few decades will see compute resources increase to the point where simulations at biologically relevant length and time scales become routine.
 It is crucial that we have accurate physical models available to take advantage of this and to probe the molecular basis of life.

 We are currently looking to grow the group!

 If you are interested in a postdoc position, please contact Joe informally.
-We welcome applicants from those with experience in programming, computational chemistry, physical simulation or machine learning.
+We welcome applicants with experience in programming, computational chemistry, physical simulation or machine learning.
 We are also interested in helping people apply for fellowships to obtain their own funding.

 PhD applications are handled as part of the LMB PhD program.
+Applications are currently closed.

 jgreener at mrc-lmb.cam.ac.uk